Clarity-Poll/pollster-contract/README.md

 - Cast one vote per user (no duplicate voting)
 - Count votes in real-time
 - View poll results
-- Close polls to prevent further voting
+- Close polls to prevent further voting.

 Perfect for:
 - Community decisions